NICHD-BSPC/intro-rnaseq-hpc/lessons/06_qc_running_fastqc_sbatch.md

 Our script will do the following:

-1. Specify important details about our
+1. Specify important details to the SLURM scheduler
 2. Load the FastQC module
-3. Run FastQC on the full-sized Mov10_1_oe FASTQ file
+3. Run FastQC on the full-sized `Mov10_oe_1` FASTQ file

 Let's first change the directory to `/rnaseq/scripts`, and copy a template that already has some SLURM parameters listed and re-name this file something informative: